 We have gathered information on how to access and control your personal data on our privacy portal (www.privacy.bonniernews.se) under the section “Hantera personuppgifter”.You are also always welcome to contact us via our customer service with any questions concerning the processing of your personal data.
 Read more about how to proceed under "YOUR INDIVIDUAL RIGHTS" and "CONTACT US".

 User account.
 You can control certain data through your user account.

 Unsubscribe from direct marketing.
-If you receive advertising messages from us by email or text message and wish to unsubscribe from them, you can do so by following the instructions in the message.
+If you receive advertising messages from us by email or text message and wish to unsubscribe from them, you can do so by following the instructions in the message, or by contacting customer service.
 Note that such subscription cancellation does not apply to other communication which is required to enable us to provide the Services, such as communication regarding changes or updates to user terms.